Package Leaflet: Information for the User

 Infections

-Geloprofen pediatric may mask the signs of an infection, such as fever and pain.
-Consequently, Geloprofen pediatric may delay the appropriate treatment of the infection, which may increase the risk of complications.
-This has been observed in bacterial pneumonia and skin infections related to chickenpox.
-If you take this medicine while you have an infection and the symptoms of the infection persist or worsen, consult a doctor without delay
+Geloprofen pediatric may hide the signs of an infection, such as fever and pain.
+Consequently, Geloprofen pediatric may delay the appropriate treatment of the infection, which can increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medicine while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

 Skin reactions

-Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), generalized acute pustular psoriasis (PEGA), have been reported in association with ibuprofen treatment.
-Discontinue Geloprofen pediatric treatment and seek medical attention immediately if you notice any symptoms related to these severe skin reactions described in section 4.
+Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), and acute generalized exanthematous pustulosis (AGEP), have been reported in association with ibuprofen treatment.
+Interrupt treatment with Geloprofen pediatric and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.

-It is essential to use the smallest dose that relieves/controls pain and not to take this medicine for longer than necessary to control your symptoms.
+It is important that you use the smallest dose that relieves/controls the pain and do not take this medicine for longer than necessary to control your symptoms.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen may be associated with a small increase in the risk of heart attack or stroke, especially when used in high doses and for prolonged periods.
+Anti-inflammatory/analgesic medicines like ibuprofen may be associated with a small increase in the risk of suffering a heart attack or stroke, especially when used in high doses and in prolonged treatments.
 Do not exceed the recommended dose or treatment duration.

-These types of medicines may also cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).
+Similarly, this type of medicine can produce fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

 Respiratory disorders

-Ibuprofen should be used with caution when administered to patients who have or have had asthma, bronchial asthma, or allergic diseases, as ibuprofen has been reported to cause bronchospasm, urticaria, or angioedema in these patients.
+Ibuprofen should be used with caution when administered to patients who have or have a history of bronchial asthma, chronic rhinitis, or allergic diseases, as ibuprofen has been reported to cause bronchospasm, urticaria, or angioedema in such patients.

 Children and adolescents